 Constipation causes much discomfort and irritability by hindering the normal bodily functions of food assimilation and excretion.
-Apart from making certain lifestyle changes, you can stimulate effective acupressure points to get relief from constipation.
+This guide helps you with natural remedies especially stimulating effective acupressure points to get relief from constipation.

 Acupressure is a form of holistic approach towards healing and involves stimulating different points located at various places throughout the body.
 Acupressure is found to be an effective method for treating constipation, providing instant yet long-term relief.